patricklam/fundraising-thermometer-plugin-for-wordpress/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.0.0

-Our Progress allows WordPress to display a thermometer to measure progress such as fundraising.
+Fundraising Thermometer Plugin for WordPress allows WordPress to display a thermometer to measure progress such as fundraising.

 == Description ==

-Our Progress is designed to be a simple method for fund raising activities to be tracked and reported on the live website.
+Fundraising Thermometer Plugin for WordPress is designed to be a simple method for fund raising activities to be tracked and reported on the live website.

 [WordPress Plugins by Christopher Ross] (http://thisismyurl.com/plugins/)